NPR's next news chief built an international career at CNN

 While she was brought in to NPR to shape a new strategy tailored for a digital age of listening, reading and viewing on demand, much of Maher's time has been consumed by the fallout of that article and the attacks on public media funding that have accompanied the return of President Trump to the White House.

 Chapin had long wanted to put in place a system of editorial checks similar to that at CNN.
-She seized the moment to hire Evans, who assembled a team of editors to review every piece of NPR news content and to monitor the larger thrust of coverage.
+She seized the moment to hire Evans, who assembled a team of editors to review NPR's journalism — both individual stories and podcasts —and to monitor the larger thrust of coverage.

 At the outset, the Corporation for Public Broadcasting helped to pay for the initiative, though the funding soon waned.
 The CPB is a privately incorporated nonprofit with a Congressional charter to funnel federal tax dollars appropriated for public television and radio stations.
 PBS has typically received 15% of its funds directly from federal sources; NPR typically got between 1 to 2% of its money that way.
 Local stations, on average, have been bigger beneficiaries of federal dollars through CPB.